PipeWire/pipewire/doc/spa/pod.md

 spa_pod_builder_float(&b, 3.1415f);
 ```

-The we close the container by popping the frame again:
+Then we close the container by popping the frame again:

 ```c
 struct spa_pod *pod;